NYSARH Strategic Plan 2021/23

 The rural Area Health Education Centers engaged with NYSARH early and have remained involved.
 Peter Beatty, PhD from the Upstate Rural Family Practice Residency Program joined early on.
 NYSARH also worked with community health planning organizations on health professional shortage designations.

-From the beginning, NYSARH held an annual Advocacy Day in Albany.
+in Albany; the primary priority was funding from the Office of Rural Health.
 These events were usually organized with the assistance of the Legislative Commission on Rural Resources, the Healthcare Association of New York State [HANYS] and/or the Community Health Care Association of New York State [CHCANYS].